What Are the Health Benefits of a Daily Gratitude Practice?

 Tying the new gratitude habit to an established habit has been shown to help (a la James Clear's Atomic Habits).
 For me it's my morning coffee.
 For you it could be before your head hits the pillow at night.
 You can place your journal on your pillow as a visual reminder.
 Morning is not inherently better, but keeping the habit around the same time every day does help.
 So find a time of day that you can be consistent and present with yourself, and stick to it as best you can (but don't be rigid about it).

 What doesn't work is beating myself up when I forget.
-It's a mindfulness practice, so the moment we stray from the focus is an opportunity for self-compassion.
+It's a mindfulness practice, so the moment we stray from our focus, it's an opportunity for self-compassion.
 It isn't a sign of failure, but a relatable stage when establishing new habits.
 I simply begin again the next day.

 The daily aspect of the practice is important because it reminds me: